pulumi/docs/content/blog/kubecon-2019/index.md

 ## Ephemeral Environments

 What is an ephemeral environment?
 It is a short-lived environment that mimics our production environment.
 To maintain agility, we typically define the boundaries of this environment to only encompass the first-level dependencies of the particular microservice we are deploying.
 This means we will not spin up every single microservice or piece of infrastructure that's running in production.
 Yet we may need to spin up some extra pieces infrastructure to be able to properly test our microservice.
 For example, we may need to create a subscription to pull from a PubSub topic your microservice writes to.
+This subscription would allow your acceptance tests to pull from a topic in order to validate an outbound message is published.

 ## Why this is important